 The ICOS Atmosphere observations are coordinated by the Atmosphere Thematic Centre (ATC) in close cooperation with the Atmosphere Monitoring Station Assembly and Central Analytical Laboratories (CAL).
-The ATC is composed of a data centre and a metrology laboratory and is complemented by an in situ station quality-control mobile laboratory.
+The ATC is composed of a data centre and a metrology lab and is complemented by an in situ station quality-control mobile lab.

-The ATC is coordinated and operated by the French Laboratoire des Sciences du Climat et de l´Environnement (LSCE), supported by the Finnish Meteorological Institute (FMI).
+The ATC is coordinated and operated by the French Laboratoire des Sciences du Climat et de l´Environ-nement, supported by the Finnish Meteorological Institute.

 Structure of the ATC